clavery/dwre-tools/README.md

 ![Keystore](ocapi.png)

 If `clientPassword` isn't provided or cannot be found in the keystore the tool will prompt for it on the CLI.
+In non-terminal environments an exception will be raised.

 `instanceType` defaults to "development" and is usually fine for everything unless a staging environment is used.
 For that specify "staging" or use the `--instancetype staging` cli option.